 Tricep Exercises for Building Arm Size and Strength

-There are many effective arm exercises for men that can help to build muscle and improve strength in the tricep.
+There are many effective arm exercises for men that can help build muscle and improve tricep strength.

 Here are a few exercises that are considered to be the best.

-Diamond push-ups, also known as triangle push-ups, are a more advanced variation of the classic push-up.
+Diamond push-ups, or triangle push-ups, are a more advanced variation of the classic push-up.

 Practice diamond push-ups by bringing your hands too close together to form a diamond or triangle shape below your chest.